 Noisy workplaces aren’t always those with manufacturing or heavy industry, find out about managing and controlling noise in offices and call centres.

 How to carry out a Noise Risk Assessment survey – the basics

-In Europe, once you have established that you have employees that are likely to receive an exposure of 80dB(A) or above, you need to carry out a formal occupational noise assessment.
+Workplace noise monitoring compliant with noise legislation – noise risk assessment for noise in the workplace in Europe, once you have established that you have employees that are likely to receive an exposure of 80dB(A) or above, you need to carry out a formal occupational noise assessment.

 To start your assessment of occupational noise exposure you need to measure workplace noise levels and for this, there are two equally acceptable methods.
 The first is by using a sound level meter and subsequently calculating exposure levels based on the duration of exposure to each noise source.
 The second uses a noise dosemeter, also known as a Personal Sound Exposure Meter (PSEM) to measure the exposure to noise of each individual.